Updated: February 2018

 To help get noticed by professionals, there are a few ways you can start building your activity on LinkedIn.

 Post statuses.
 These statuses work similar to Facebook, but are meant to tell the LinkedIn community what you are up to professionally.
 Just gave a presentation?
 Landed an internship?
 Found out interesting news about your field?
 Write about it!
+You can also share interesting (but relevant!) articles, pictures, or videos as well.
 These are the types of content you want to share to catch professionals’ eyes on LinkedIn.

 CAUTION: this is not meant to be used for the kinds of statuses you put on Facebook.
 The LinkedIn community does not want to know what you ate for breakfast!